stefanzero/battleship/README.md

 "Player View" for tracking the attacks upon the enemies.
 These would correspond to the "Game View" and "Player View" columns of the **Demo** page.

-The game can be played from the command line in a Node (REPL) session.
-Here is a sample of the commands required:

-$node